 For most commercial real estate investments, the general strategy is the same.
 The idea is to purchase a property, hold it for some period of time, and then sell it for more than the purchase price.
-When creating a financial profitability model for this scenario, certain assumptions must be made to estimate the sales price.
-There are several methodologies that can be used to justify sales assumptions, one of which is to apply a “terminal cap rate” to the property’s net operating income (NOI) in the year of sale.
+When creating a financial profitability model for this investment scenario, certain assumptions must be made to estimate the property’s sales price.
+There are several methodologies that can be used to justify sales assumptions in commercial real estate, one of which is to apply a “terminal cap rate” to the property’s net operating income (NOI) in the year of sale.

-In this article, the concept of a terminal cap rate is defined and an example is provided for how it can be used to calculate the value of a property.
-By the end of the article, readers will have a greater understanding of what this real estate metric is and how it can be used in financial modeling.
+In this article, we define the terminal cap rate, explain how to calculate the terminal cap rate, and provide an example for how it can be used to calculate the value of a property.
+By the end of the article, readers will have a greater understanding of what the terminal cap rate real estate metric is and how it can be used in financial modeling.

 At First National Realty Partners, we invest a significant amount of time and resources in creating financial models for each of our properties and they typically include a terminal cap rate assumption.
 We view these models as a key input into the decision to acquire a property.
 To learn more about our current real estate investment opportunities, click here.